-Engineering and product development expenses for the year ended December 31, 2016 remained consistent at \$1,929 from \$2,029 for the year ended December 31, 2015.
-As the XTRAC and VTRAC acquisition was completed on June 22, 2015, the expenses were included only from June 23, 2015 through December 31, 2015.
-Ongoing research and development efforts for the MelaFind technology on product enhancements have been ended.
+Engineering and product development expenses for the year ended December 31, 2017 decreased to \$1,711 from \$1,929 for the year ended December 31, 2016.
+The decrease was due to having ended the ongoing research and development efforts for the MelaFind technology on product enhancements.